Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/README.md

 # Spring AI Workshop for AWS Bedrock

 ## Introduction
-This is a copy of the excellent [spring-a--azure-workshop](https://github.com/Azure-Samples/spring-ai-azure-workshop/tree/main) that has been ported to work with AWS Bedrock.
-Unlike vendors like Azure and Google, AWS has chosen to host multiple models rather than throw in entirely on their own model (Titan).
-The model I selected for this workshop is `Anthropic3` for chat, and AWS's own `Titan` for embeddings.
+This workshop has been adapted from the excellent [Spring AI workshop]([https://github.com/Azure-Samples/spring-ai-azure-workshop/tree/main](https://github.com/spring-projects/spring-ai)) for AWS Bedrock.
+Unlike alternatives, AWS has chosen to host & provide multiple models, rather than throw in entirely on their own model (Titan).
+The models selected for this workshop are `Anthropic's 3` for chat and AWS's proprietary `Titan` for embeddings.

 **NOTE:** Many users will have experience doing AI workshops using python tools like *langchain* and *streamlit*.
 While that provides a nice GUI for testing, Spring is designed for enterprise applications and is almost always part of a larger application.
 Because Spring in general is a tool for developers, the entire workshop will be delivered through the command line terminal.
 While it is definitely possible to run command by posting commands such as "http://localhost:8080/ai/simple" in a browser, it is not really an optimal experience.